flokk.

 Istanbul Oyuncak Muzesi (Istanbul Toy Museum, Goztepe)

-A short taxi ride from Balat, the Istanbul Toy Museum in Goztepe houses over 4,000 antique toys and dolls from around the world collected by Turkish poet Sunay Akin, displayed in a lovingly restored m
+A short taxi ride from Balat, the Istanbul Toy Museum in Goztepe houses over 4,000 antique toys and dolls from around the world collected by Turkish poet Sunay Akin, displayed in a lovingly restored mansion.
+Children between five and twelve are consistently enchanted by the old mechanical toys, puppet theatres, and vintage teddy bears.

 kids_and_family